 Our outcome of interest, the transition into employment, is derived from the employment statistics register, which includes information on all persons registered in the social security system.
 These are all individuals in regular employment and participants in several ALMP programmes, but no self-employed persons or pensioners.
 It is the basis for individual pension claims, and contains information on all episodes of dependent employment.
 In addition, we use data from the programme participants master data set to identify episodes of participation in ALMP programmes and especially JCS.
 For the observation period from June 2000 to December 2003 the merged data allows us to identify whether the individuals were registered as employed or as participants in an ALMP programme.
-For the registered employment periods, we observe the associated record dates (usually at the end of the month) and for the programme participation periods, the exact entry and the exit date.
-From this information and the entry date into unemployment, we are able to calculate the duration of unemployment until the first transition into registered employment $T_e$ and the duration of unemployment until the first transition into a JCS $T_p$ with the day as time unit.
+For the registered employment periods, we observe the associated record dates (usually at the end of the month) and for the programme participation periods, the exact entry and exit dates.
+From this information and the entry date into unemployment, we are able to calculate the duration of unemployment until the first transition into registered employment T_e and the duration of unemployment until the first transition into a JCS T_p with the day as the time unit.
 It should be noted that with the exception of the entry date into unemployment, we are not able to observe whether the individuals are registered as unemployed.
 Therefore, the time from the entry into unemployment until the first record of registered employment serves as an approximation of the unemployment duration.
 In particular, labour force movements and unregistered employment cannot be considered with this data.
+This might be especially of importance for women, who leave the labour force more often compared to men.

 From the programme participants master data set we also observe whether individuals enter alternative ALMP programmes such as vocational training measures.
 If an individual enters an alternative ALMP programme before he/she enters a registered job we consider the unemployment spell as censored at the point in time when the transition into the alternative programme occurs.
-Furthermore, both durations are censored if no transition within the observation window can be found.
+Hence, a participation in a JCS after a participation in an alternative programme is not considered, nor are any transitions into employment after a participation in an alternative programme.
+As a consequence the estimated treatment effect refers only to the impact of a single JCS participation within the unemployment spell that is not accompanied by an alternative treatment.
+Furthermore, we observe censored spells in cases where no transition within the observation window can be found.

-The initial sample consists of 42,969 individuals in East Germany, with 13,295 individuals who entered unemployment in June 2000, 17,081 individuals who entered unemployment in August 2000 and 12,593 individuals who entered unemployment in October 2000.
-From this sample, we excluded 4,381 individuals who either participated in ALMP programmes in the period from January 2000 up to their unemployment entry or exhibited failures in the data.
+The initial sample consists of 42,969 individuals in eastern Germany, with 13,295 individuals who entered unemployment in June 2000, 17,081 individuals who entered unemployment in August 2000 and 12,593 individuals who entered unemployment in October 2000.
+The differences in the size of the samples is mainly due to seasonal fluctuations.
+From this sample, we excluded 4,381 individuals who either participated in ALMP programmes in the period from January 2000 up to their unemployment entry or exhibited errors in the data.
 Furthermore, we restricted the sample for homogeneity reasons to 17,475 individuals who are domestic, not affected by health restrains, not disabled and between 25 and 55 years of age.
-Regarding the number of participants, i.e., those individuals who entered a training measure within their unemployment spell, we observe 628 (3.6%) participants in the sample.
+Regarding the number of participants, i.e. those individuals who entered a job creation scheme within their unemployment spell, we observe 628 (3.6%) participants in the sample.